TBS-EACPD/infobase/client/docs/typescript/react-default-props.md

 ```

 2.  - Problem: as mentioned, there's magic inside the class component.
 The type `SomeComponentProps` itself still thinks the props with defaults are required, so outside of the class component declaration it isn't that useful.
 For an additional gotcha, the standard react utility type pattern `React.ComponentProps<typeof SomeComponentProps>` doesn't recover the desired type either!
     - Fix: there's a pattern that does work, we have a utility type that implements it in `src/types/util_types.d.ts`, exported as `ComponentProps`.
-If you use that, you'll recover the type information with the correct mix of required/optional props.
+If you use that, you'll recover the type information with the correct mix of required/optional props

 ## Function Components

 The straightforward case.
 Just type it as you would any function with default values.

+_Do not_ use `React.FunctionalComponent` (https://github.com/facebook/create-react-app/pull/8177)

-_Do not_ use `React.FunctionalComponent` (https://github.com/facebook/create-react-app/pull/8177) or `SomeComponent.defaultProps` (set to be deprecated anyway).
+_Do not_ use `SomeFunctionalComponent.defaultProps` (set to be deprecated, not going to get good typing)

-_Do_ use our util type `ComponentProps<typeof SomeComponent>` instead of `React.ComponentProps` if you need to reuse the prop types in an external module.
+_Do_ use our util type `ComponentProps<typeof SomeComponent>` instead of `React.ComponentProps` if you need to recover the prop types in an external module